WageCalculator

 About Queensland Public Service Salary Scales

-The Queensland Public Service uses a structured classification system with 10 classification levels to determine salary for public sector employees — from AO2 ($57,845$64,272) up to Senior Officer Grade C ($167,107$192,816).
+The default guide view for Queensland Public Service highlights the Administrative with 8 classification levels — from AO Level 1 ($46,908$52,987) up to AO Level 8 ($147,768$156,143).
 Salaries are reviewed and updated through enterprise agreements and government determinations.

 Superannuation: QLD employees receive 12% employer superannuation.
 This matches the standard Superannuation Guarantee rate.